kenmcgarry/DrugSideEffects/R/README.md

 1. Direct R communications with STITCH database - so far I manually create protein interactions using their browser.

-2. Pathway analysis with KEGG or Reactome - I have used hard coded solutions so far and need to make it generic with functions.
+2. Pathway analysis with KEGG or Reactome - I have used hard coded solutions so far (for Alzheimers') and need to make it generic for any disease with functions.

+3. Perhaps trickest of all will be to tackle the issues of relating a given side-effect to the biochemical pathways involved.

+4. Integrate the various the sources of disparet data in a coherent way.
+So far the system has been a series of isolated